-The Service Consumer does not interact with the Service Provider; it authorizes (and uses) a Machine Service Consumer (role) or Human Service Consumer (role) to do so.
+The Service Consumer interacts with the Service Provider; in the form of a Machine Service Consumer (role) or Human Service Consumer (role).

 The Service Consumer is a role for which iSHARE Adherence (iSHARE) is REQUIRED.

 Service Provider (role)

 The Service Provider is a role that provides certain services, such as data, to a Service Consumer (role).
 In case the service pertains to data provisioning, the Service Provider is either the Data Owner, or has explicit consent of the Data Owner to provide the services.